Ron Trent

-Ronald "Ron" Trent (born May 23, 1973) is an American house music DJ and record producer.
+Ronald Trent (born May 23, 1973) is an American house music DJ and record producer.

 Music career

 After experimenting with beat machines and a small keyboard in 1986, he began recording the track "Altered States" while still in high school.
 He released it on Armando's Warehouse Records in 1990.
 The track became a club hit among devotees of techno, despite Trent's grounding in the Chicago house scene.
 He then began working with Detroit producers such as Chez Damier, with whom he issued several singles before co-founding the label Prescription Records in 1993.
 They also worked with German duo Basic Channel.

 Later in the 1990s, he moved to Brooklyn and put together a collaboration known as Urban Sound Gallery, or USG.
 He also worked with Anthony Nicholson there.
 He returned to Chicago in the 2000s.